zyfjeff/zyfjeff.github.io/docs/编程语言/cpp/tips/tips-119.md

+---
+hide:
+  - toc        # Hide table of contents
+---
-## Tip of the Week #119: Using-declarations and namespace aliases
+# Tip of the Week #119: Using-declarations and namespace aliases

 > Originally posted as totw/119 on 2016-07-14
 > By Thomas Köppe (tkoeppe@google.com)